Footsore Miniatures & Games Limited

-With the addition of other sculptors such as Paul Hicks and Stavros Zouliatis it now offers high-quality 28mm metal and resin miniatures and tabletop games such as Gangs of Rome and Mortal Gods.
+With the addition of other sculptors such as Matthew Bickley, Paul Hicks and Stavros Zouliatis it now offers high-quality 28mm metal and resin miniatures and tabletop games such as Gangs of Rome and Mortal Gods.

 Footsore (Miniatures) is named after the plight of the millions of men (and women), who have humped their paraphernalia of war along the long dusty roads of history.

 Mark has been an avid gamer as long as he can remember.

 Starting with Airfix kits and later moving onto metal miniatures.
 Mark has been through most rule sets over the years beginning with the likes of Donald Featherstone and regularly emptying his local library of all their wargaming books (and returning them of course).

 In the early 80s, Games Workshop released Warhammer first edition and an incurable addiction was born.